samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

     }
 >

-When you press the back button e.g. '< Dashboard' the view will be dismissed and the `viewWillDisappear` method will be called.
+When you press the back button, e.g. '< Dashboard', the view will be dismissed and the `viewWillDisappear` method will be called.
-At this point `saveNote` is called, this method will check that the fields have changed, if so then update the note.
+At this point `saveNote` is called.
+This method will check that the fields have changed.
+If so, it will update the note.

 If we return back to our `Dashboard Scene` at this point, there will be no update.

-As we learned in this chapter, you should refresh scene information on `viewWillAppear`.
+As we learned in this chapter, you should refresh scene information in `viewWillAppear`.
 Time to go back and make this change to our `Dashboard Scene`.

 > [action]
 > Modify `NotesViewController` as follows: